-The historical data has the same system solution as Scenario 3 but is not controlled for maximum heat recovery, and therefore ends up having higher total costs than Scenario 3 but lower than Scenario 2, in which the system can only reject heat to the supermarket.
-Comparing the historical data with Scenario 1 shows the profits the supermarket has already achieved since installing the heat recovery system, namely operational cost savings of 29%.
+The historical data has the same system solution as Scenario 3 but with a different control, and ends up in between Scenario 2 and Scenario 3 in the final results.
+Comparing the historical data with Scenario 1 shows the profits the supermarket has already achieved since installing the heat recovery system, namely operational costs savings of 29%.
 However, if controlled for maximum heat recovery, as in Scenario 3, the supermarket could save an additional amount of €5,456.
 This corresponds to cost savings of further 31%.